 To accomplish this goal, they’re reengineering the pessary, an intra-vaginal device traditionally used to reinforce the pelvic floor and manage symptoms of PFDs.
 With their novel technique, which combines ultrasound, artificial intelligence (AI), and 3D printing, Cosm is developing Gynethotics™, the world’s first custom-made gynecological prosthetic.

 Modernizing Pelvic Health

 PFDs occur when the pelvic muscles and connective tissues are weakened or injured.
-Conditions worsen with age and can lead to pelvic organ prolapse in women.
-Symptoms vary with each case, but can sometimes include backaches, sexual dysfunction, and incontinence.
+Symptoms vary with each case, but can sometimes include backaches, sexual dysfunction, and incontinence – a condition which is especially common among people living with dementia.
 Cosm’s Gynethotics are designed to reduce these symptoms in women by providing a personalized approach to pelvic care.

 “Our Gynethotics are made-to-measure because every woman is different,” explains Derek Sham, Founder & CEO of Cosm Medical.
 Sham was first inspired to start the company after watching his grandmother live with a PFD.
 “We’ve developed this technique to personalize care for women suffering from a largely common, growing, and underserved global health issue.”

 Sham admits that digital urogynecology, the science behind Cosm’s solution, is an underdog in the growing fem-tech field, as well as the larger healthcare ecosystem.
 The subspecialty, which focuses solely on the female pelvic floor, was only approved by the American Board of Medical Specialties in 2011.[i]